Zeit-Labs/fc-0012-pr-template/README.md

  - [openedx-translations](https://github.com/openedx/openedx-translations) will have a related PR that adds the XBlock to the pipeline.
 This will not affect the current way of managing/updating translations
  - At the end of the project, a clear change log will be added and all translations will be handled by Atlas.
 Thus, the local translation will be removed from the repo within the version bump
  - A notification for the community will be published to ensure that everyone knows why translations directories are removed from all repos

+**For Micro-frontends:**

+ - Legacy hardcoded translations are kept into the repo.
+ - Consolodate all i18n imports into `src/i18n/index.js`
+ - Add `atlas` integration in `make pull_translations` but only if `OPENEDX_ATLAS_PULL` is set
+ - Bump frontend-platform and use `intl-imports.js` to generate up to date import files
+ - If translations is missing, they're added according to the latest Micro-frontend i18n pattern in par with https://github.com/openedx/frontend-template-application/